Bibby Stockholm barge to house asylum seekers is on the move

 The barge’s departure from Falmouth on Monday morning came as MPs prepared for a fresh clash with the House of Lords over the Illegal Migration Bill.

+It came as comedian Dom Joly, dressed as Mickey Mouse and holding a placard saying “stop child detention”, led a Save the Children protest against the Bill outside the Home Office in central London.

+The protest followed ministers facing criticism over a decision to paint over murals of Disney characters, including Mickey Mouse and Baloo from The Jungle Book, at a migrant reception centre in Kent.

-Members of the Lords want further concessions on limits to the detention of children, modern slavery protections and the provision of safe and legal routes for refugees to the UK.
+Members of the Lords want further concessions in the Bill on limits to the detention of children, modern slavery protections and the provision of safe and legal routes for refugees to the UK.

+Asked if Rishi Sunak has a message to people in Portland Port opposed to the Bibby Stockholm barge being moored there, the Prime Minister’s official spokesman told reporters: “I think it’s right for the public as a whole that we move away from a situation where £6 million a day of taxpayers’ money is going towards housing these individuals in hotels.

+“That’s not a good use of money and obviously that puts unplanned pressure on local areas as well.

 The Lords inflicted a string of fresh defeats on the Government last week over the much-criticised Bill, which ministers insist is integral to efforts to tackle small boats crossings in the English Channel.